-Nepalese people including newars commemorate this festival.
-Formerly, with their family members.
-Newar people of Bhaktapur entitled this festival as ghya chaku Sankranti.
-Because of the dish, they prepare that day.
-They set a Newari plate with ghya (butter), chaku( molasses) and sweet potatoes.
-This festival is a bit similar to yomari punhi in the sense of having a feast and giving importance to a particular dish.
+Nepalese people including newars commemorate this festival formerly, with their family members.
+Newar people of Bhaktapur entitled this festival as ghya chaku Sankranti because of the dish, that they prefer to eat, on the same day.
+They set a Newari plate with ghya (butter), chaku( molasses), sweet potatoes, and cassava (Tarul).

 No review on this yet.
 Be the first one to review.